Dr Vasant Hirani,

 Encouraging motivation

-In addition, a recent study done by the Faculty of Health and Social Science at Bournemouth University in the UK (based on 9 focus groups in Aged Care facilities and carers) includes several findings.
-The majority of these findings can easily be integrated into dementia care in Aged Care.
+In addition, a recent study done by the Faculty of Health and Social Science at Bournemouth University in the UK (based on 9 focus groups in aged care facilities and carers) includes several findings.
+The majority of these findings can easily be integrated into dementia care in aged care.

 The study suggests that improving the motivation to eat in the first place can easily be encouraged by paying attention to people’s sense of smell, taste and sight.